 The prayer room and the oasis room are located on the ground floor.

 They are all open 24/7 for private prayer and quiet reflection.
+Regular services also take place.
+Details available in the chaplaincy.

-Your loved one may be on the organ donor register or discussed registering to become an organ or tissue donor.
+Your loved one may be on the organ donor register or may have discussed registering to become an organ or tissue donor.
 We realise that this can be a difficult time for you to think about this.

 Tissue donation can occur after death from the mortuary, with the best time for this being within 24 to 48 hours after someone has died.
-Organ and tissue donation is always completed with the upmost dignity and care and conducted with the same respect attributed to any operation or procedure.
-Donation does not incur any costs nor prevent relatives from saying goodbye or affect funeral arrangements.
+You can access more information about tissue donation through the video below.
 If tissue donation is something you would like to consider on behalf of your loved one, please speak to the clinical team, or call the National Referral Centre for Tissue Services 0800 432 0559.

 We will ask for your contact details, as keeping you up to date is very important to us.
 If there are times when you would prefer not to be contacted, please let us know.